Skip to main content

 Image

 Instead of waiting for a cruise line to bequeath an upgrade upon you, seek one out from the start.
 Cruise lines are constantly running sales, and sometimes these offers include a free upgrade promotion.
-The cruise line will offer inside and ocean views or oceanview and balcony cabins for the same price, so you can book an upper-category room for the price of a lower-category one.
+The cruise line will offer inside and ocean view or ocean view and balcony cabins for the same price, so you can book an upper-category room for the cost of a lower-category one.

 2. Book a guarantee cabin